mikeshardmind/SinbadCogs/README.md

 Use at your own risk, they are disabled or hidden due to me not feeling they are ready for use.

-## Why aren't you working on this anymore?
+## Why weren't you working as invested in this anymore?

 See [this](why_no_support.md)

+## Why are you working on this again?

+Because I've seen a few reasons to do so.